 This week we look at West Coast city: Vancouver

-If you’re an activity lover, Stanley Park is home to tennis courts and its own pitch and putt golf course, or tie up your running shoes and go scenic for a jog.
+If you’re an activity lover, Stanley Park is home to tennis courts, its own pitch and putt golf course, as well as plenty of places for you to tie up your shoes and take a scenic jog.

 The park also offers a few spots ideal for a beach day, with several sandy spots lining its outskirts.
-Second beach is by far the park’s favourite spot, not only boasting incredible views of English Bay and the west side of Vancouver, but also offers a heated, outdoor pool if you're not so keen to dip your toes into the ocean.
+Second Beach is by far the park’s favourite spot-not only boasting incredible views of English Bay and the west side of Vancouver, but also offering a heated, outdoor pool if you're not so keen to dip your toes into the ocean.

 Pack a picnic and find a secluded spot to refuel, or head to one of the restaurants, cafes or vendors dotted around the island.

 Granville Island is connected to the downtown core by its namesake bridge, and it's the perfect place to pick up locally produced goodies.
-Once a major hub of factories, plants and saw mills, its biggest attraction these days is the Granville public market, offering everything from beautiful flowers and freshly baked goods, to handcrafted souvenirs and unique jewelry.
+Once a major hub of factories, plants and sawmills, its biggest attraction these days is the Granville public market, offering everything from beautiful flowers and freshly baked goods, to handcrafted souvenirs and unique jewellery.

-Head down early and stop for brunch at the noteable Edible Canada, just steps from the hustle and bustle of the market.
-Offering an eight-item menu rich in local favourites, its an ideal place for out of towners to grab a bite.
+Head down early and stop for brunch at noteworthy Edible Canada, just steps from the hustle and bustle of the market.
+Offering an eight-item menu that is rich in local favourites, its an ideal place for out of towners to grab a bite.
 And if you really love it, head next door to its store of the same name.